ceejbot/soulsy/README.md

 - [x] Improve the CMake files so rebuilding is reliable.
 - [x] Make Rust log to a second file in the same directory as SKSE.
 - [x] Add more Rust debug-level logging for happy-path cases.
+- [x] Review the 20-or-so TODO items noted in code comments.
+- [x] User docs, for the readme and for the Nexus page.

 ## License